siddique9171/siddique9171/README.md

 # Dr. Muhammad Siddique

-👋 Hi, I'm **Dr. Muhammad Siddique**, an **Assistant Professor** at **NFC Institute of Engineering and Technology, Multan, Pakistan**.
+ i, I'm **Dr. Muhammad Siddique**, an **Assistant Professor** at **NFC Institute of Engineering and Technology, Multan, Pakistan**.
 My passion lies in leveraging cutting-edge technology to solve real-world problems and empower students and professionals with the knowledge to excel in their careers.

-## 🌟 About Me
+## About Me

 I am an expert in:
 - **Data Engineering**